atomone-hub/genesis/README.md

 * AtomOne: an opinionated fork of the Cosmos hub Gaia with chainid "cosmoshub4".
 It is a minimal IBC-token-pegging and ICS hosting hub.
-* Constitutional Majority: a consensus threshold set at a higher bar than the standard two-thirds majority; It is initially set at 90% and cannot be lowered even with Constitutional Majority.
-This elevated threshold aims to ensure broader agreement and inclusivity in critical decision-making processes.
-It reflects a commitment to achieving near-unanimous consensus on essential governance decisions, enhancing the legitimacy and stability of the outcomes.
+* Constitutional Majority: a consensus threshold set at a higher bar than the standard two-thirds majority initially set at 90%.
 * IBC: short for Inter-Blockchain Communication, is a protocol that enables communication between different blockchain networks using Byzantine Fault Tolerant (BFT) light client proofs.
 It allows for the transfer of assets and